Membership Guides: How to start a Humanist organization

 File type: PDF | File size: 5,33 MB

-Here we provide some resources suitable for Member Organizations — free to read, download or use.
+Here we provide some resources suitable for Members and Associates — free to read, download or use.

-The Humanists International is working on the creation a 4-part guide to help Humanist organisations at various levels, providing them advice, tips, and practical examples coming from our Member Organisations.
+Humanists International created a 2-part guide to help humanist organisations at various levels, providing them advice, tips, and practical examples coming from our Members and Associates.

 The first section of the guide is “How to start a Humanist organisation”.
 The aim is to support groups that are new and upcoming, which may include be unconstituted or informal groups, to take the first steps necessary to get organised, know what they’re doing, and know where they want to go!